johnchourajr/buen-font-installer/README.md

 ### 2. Install it

-1. Download the `Buen Font Installer-v1.0.dmg` file
+1. Download the latest `Buen Font Installer-v*.dmg` file
 2. Open the DMG and drag the app to your Applications folder
-3. **First launch:** Right-click (or Control-click) the app and select "Open"
-4. Click "Open" when macOS warns you about an unidentified developer
+3. Launch from Applications
-5. The app will launch - find it in your menu bar
+4. The app will appear in your menu bar

-**Why this extra step?** This app isn't notarized with Apple ($99/year developer fee).
-You only need to do this once.
+**No Gatekeeper warnings!** This app is code-signed and notarized with Apple.

 ### 3. Use it